BlackBeard-Teach17/Camagru-Final/README.md

 Database:
 MySQL
 Web server:
-MAMP/XAMP/LAMP
+MAMP/WAMP/LAMP

 Installation Notes:
 1. Download PHP version 7.0(If you don't already have php installed but it should be installed with MAMP/LAMP/XAMP)
 2. Download and install the lastest version of LAMP(Linux)/XAMP(Windows)/MAMP(Mac Os)
 3. Clone the repo to in the  "HTDocs" folder located under the "XAMMP" folder on your C: drive.
-The file path is "C:\xampp\htdocs"
+The file path is "C:\Bitnami\wamp{VERSION}\apache2\htdocs".
+    i.
+Check if your servers are running(the apache server and mysql database engine).
 4. Run the Create Script(under Camagru\Configs\setup.php)
+5. Configure the mail function in the php.ini file (C:\Bitnami\wamp{VERSION}\php\php.ini-development or php.ini) for other operating systems this will be found in the installed      path (MAC OS is normally under Applications/Bitnami/LAMP{VERSION}/php/php.ini-development or php.ini). i.

+Project Features:
+  i.
+User login and registration ii.
+Password validation(checks in place to reject basic passwords like password or 123456) iii.
+Email verification( By sending confirmation email to users email) iv.
+Password Hashing(Storing encrypted passwords in the database)
+  v.
+Password Reset(Ability to change password by sending the reset link by email) vi.
+Ability to modify user details once logged in. vii.
+Logged in users can view, comment on and like images on the site. viii.
+Logged in users can upload and edit photos(Images can be uploaded from local storage or taken via webcam) ix.
+User notifications for likes and comments.